BTCDecoded/blvm-docs/src/node/operations.md

 ## Node Lifecycle

-The node follows a well-defined lifecycle with multiple states and transitions.
+The node follows a lifecycle with multiple states and transitions.

 ### Lifecycle States